seeu-inspace/easyg/README.md

 ### <ins>EasyG</ins>

 [EasyG](easyg.rb) is a script that I use to automate some information gathering tasks for my hacking process.
 It uses: amass, subfinder, github-subdomains, gobuster, anew, httprobe and naabu.
+Install the necessary tools with [install.bat](install.bat) or [install.sh](install.sh) and then run `ruby easyg.rb help`.

 - [XSS all the things](XSS%20all%20the%20things/) some payloads to find XSS in various places
 - [lists](lists/)